kgateway-dev/kgateway/docs/content/guides/security/tls/client_tls.md

 description: Set up Gloo Edge to route to TLS-encrypted services
 ---

-We can configure Gloo Edge to use TLS or mTLS when connecting to upstream services.
+You can configure Gloo Edge to use TLS or mTLS when connecting to upstream services.

 ## Prepare sample environment